Documentation for Deptle Terminal.

 1class Exec(Strategy):

-2 def on_tick(self, tick):
+4 def on_tick(self, tick):

-5 if tick.price < lp:
+5 if tick.price < price(self.cap): # price is under our cap

-6 return Order.Buy(quantity=q, limit_price=lp, reduce_only=False)
+6 return Order.Buy(base(0.05), limit_price=price(self.cap), reduce_only=False)

 7 return Order.Hold()

-Score Orders
+Score orders

 Need help?